mendix/docs/content/en/docs/data-hub/_index.md

 This section describes the general Data Hub user as well as the assigned [Mendix Admin](#admin) and [Data Hub Curator](#curator) roles.

-### 3.1 Data Hub Users
+### 3.1 Catalog Users

 The typical Mendix user is able to use the Data Hub Catalog to search and consume registered OData services.
 Users can also register new services, and as owners, curate them.

-Data Hub users can do the following:
+Data Hub Catalog users can do the following:

 * Publish services and register them in the Data Hub Catalog from Studio Pro
 * Register published OData V4 Services for non-Mendix apps manually
 * Update the metadata such as descriptions, tags, contact information, and discoverability of their own registered services
-* See all the discoverable services and datasets registered in their organization’s Data Hub Catalog and connect to the data by using the published entities as external entities in their apps in the Mendix Studios
+* See all the discoverable services and datasets registered in their organization’s Data Hub Catalog, and connect to the data by using the published entities as external entities in their apps in Studio Pro

 ### 3.2 Mendix Admin {#admin}